 Typically turning point temperature is normally at around 1 minute 30 seconds.
 From then you need to look at ramp or change of temperature as a guide.

 Note: to accentuate the bright citrus flavours that can exist in some coffees introduction of flame early typically pronounces this.
+Manipulating the charge temp can also have this effect.

 Initial drying phase or start of endothermic